OLA5 Opto Compressor

 With the OLA5, we've painstakingly recreated the LA-4's leveling behavior—including cloning the original opto cell after finding that no modern substitute would do—but that's where the resemblance to the LA-4 ends.
 The OLA5's signal path is completely overhauled and upgraded.
 And the workflow hews closer to the LA-2A and LA-3A, while adding new features like a sidechain high-pass filter and parallel MIX control.

 Modern Clarity or Vintage Tone.
 As with the EQP5 Equalizer Kit, you can choose between the Modern output stage for more transparency or the Vintage output for a thicker, more colored sound.
 If both outputs are installed, you can switch between them without any soldering.
 The vintage output includes our 2523 transformer which is based on the 2503 output transformer found in vintage API consoles.
+You can complement the transformer with our RED-25 DOA, or use your own DOA (the vintage output requires both the DOA and transformer to work).

 Full Features List